atalargo/ajd2jkl/README.md

-   genlist List all available generators and exit help    Display global or [command] help documentation parse   Parse the sources in given directories and generate the doc
+   genlist List all available generators and exit help    Display global or [command] help documentation parse   Parse the sources in given directories and generate the doc serve  Parse the sources in given directories and generate the doc

  GLOBAL OPTIONS: